ca-lida/Class-Dao-Project/README.md

 # Class DAO Project - Dauphine 24 Digital Economics

-### 1. Project Description

-The Digital Economics DAO projects consists in deploying our own ERC standard onto the testnet.
+The DE ClimateDAO projects consists in deploying our own ERC standard onto the testnet.

 This work is realised in a one week period and is executed under the Software Development Life Cycle framework.

-All students work in the same repository and are divided into 3 groups, the DevOps, Gouvernance, Token teams.
+All students work in the same repository and are divided into 3 groups, the DevOps, Governance, Token teams - each with their own branch.

-Discussions about the topic, token, etc. are ongoing so further information will be uploaded soon...
+### 1. Project Description - ClimateDAO

+The DAO serves as a governance system for a Model UN focused on Climate Change.
+Using ERC 777 standard, it enables token transfer, voting, and delegation.
+The annual sessions assess climate progress without binding agreements.
+Participants allocate 100 tokens to vote on proposals.
+A 24-hour reflection period allows amendments.
+Approval requires a simple majority.
+Replicating UN COP, it employs Quadratic voting, which escalates token costs: 1 vote = 1 token, 2 votes = 4 tokens, 3 votes = 9 tokens, incentivizing focus on critical issues. ++ rewards

 ### 2. Installation and Execution